 A member of the bars of New York, California, the District of Columbia, Singapore, and England and Wales, Tan has a decade of arbitration experience at three leading firms: Latham & Watkins and O’Melveny & Myers in New York, and Lovells in London.
-In addition, he teaches international arbitration at Harvard Law School and at the Singapore Management University School of Law, where he is on the adjunct faculty.
-As of 2013, he is a professor at Stanford Law School where he teaches international investment law.
+In addition, he teaches international arbitration at Harvard Law School and at the Singapore Management University School of Law, where he is an adjunct faculty member.
+Since 2013, he has been a professor at Stanford Law School where he teaches international investment law.

 Tan says the thinking behind the boutique was “to establish a flexible platform capable of delivering specialist advice and representation on cost-effective and value-driven terms”.
 He says the firm tailors the service offered – as well as the rates – to suit the client.

 Those who have worked with Tan pay tribute to his impressive attention to detail and strategy and “easy to work with” approach.
 “Clients love him,” one former Latham partner told GAR.